-Australians ordered to evacuate as firefighters struggle to contain bushfires
+Australia orders evacuations as firefighters struggle to contain bushfires

 “We will not have all these fires contained before then,” NSW Rural Fire Service Commissioner Shane Fitzsimmons told reporters in Sydney on Wednesday morning.
 “We will not have all these fires contained and locked up for many, many weeks.”

-“Unfortunately, what we need is rain.
-What we need is meaningful rain.
+“Unfortunately, what we need is rain ...
 And there is certainly nothing in the forecast for the foreseeable future that’s going to make any discernible difference to the conditions that we are experiencing.”

 Some 50 homes were destroyed in NSW on Tuesday, when flames came within metres of homes in Greater Sydney amid potentially “catastrophic” high winds and searing heat.
 But no deaths were reported as warning systems and evacuation plans ahead of what officials said was the greatest threat in at least a decade appeared to save lives.

-“It was just chewing up everything,” Karen Weston told Australian Broadcasting Corp of a fire near Taree on the mid-north coast.
+“It was just chewing up everything,” Karen Weston told Australian Broadcasting Corp from an evacuation centre of a fire near Taree on the mid-north coast.
+“I’ve survived two other bushfires before this but never anything like this.”

-“I’ve survived two other bushfires before this but never anything like this,” Weston said from an evacuation centre.
-“I’ve never seen anything like this.”
+Academy award winning actor Russell Crowe tweeted photos and video footage on Wednesday of firefighters using helicopters to waterbomb his property near Nana Glen, an inland rural community some 580 km north of Sydney in NSW.
+Crowe said the property had “lost a couple of buildings”, some fires were still burning and “we are out of water.”

 The fires have sparked increasingly acrimonious debate over Australia’s climate change policies, with the ruling conservative Liberal Party and the minor opposition Australian Greens exchanging barbs.